ShareX/sharex.github.io/docs/custom-uploader.md

 * Deletion URL
 * Error message

-For example, syntaxes that involve parsing the response are only usable in URL sections, as expected.
+For example, syntax that parses the response can be used only in URL sections.

-Note: If you would like to use `{`, `}`, `|`, or `\` characters in any of the syntax-supported sections, then you can escape them with the `\` character.
+Note: To use `{`, `}`, `|`, or `\` characters in any section that supports syntax, escape them with the `\` character.
 For example: `\{`

-You can find a list of all available syntaxes with example usages at the bottom.
+You can find a list of all available syntax expressions, with usage examples, below.

 ---

 ### response

-If the response only contains a file name (or ID) and you would like to append it to the domain, then you can use this syntax.
+If the response contains only a file name or ID and you want to append it to the domain, use this syntax.

-If the response contains a full URL, then you don't have to use this syntax because an empty URL text box will use the response automatically.
+If the response contains a full URL, you don't need to use this syntax because an empty URL text box uses the response automatically.

 Syntax: